Thermality versus objectivity: can they peacefully coexist?: Objective States with Thermal System

 The point channel can produce perfectly thermalised states:

-One simple method to broadcast information from system to environment is to start with the information-carrying environment in state $\ket{0}$ (e.g. zero temperature bath).
-Then, controlled-NOT (CNOT) operations with control-system to each individual environment will perfectly broadcast the system information \citep{Balaneskovic2015,Touil2021}:
+One simple method to broadcast information from system to environment is to start with the information-carrying environment in state $\ket{0}$ (e.g., zero temperature bath).
+Then, controlled-NOT (CNOT) operations with control system to each individual environment will perfectly broadcast the system information~\citep{Balaneskovic2015,Touil2021}:

 where $U_{\text{CNOT}}^{\mathcal{SE}_{k}}$ is the CNOT gate between system $\mathcal{S}$ and environment $\mathcal{E}_{k}$.